huntpie/FDA_Recalls_Algorand/README.md

 # FDA_Recalls_Algorand

-Python script to be automated in the cloud to pull Food Recall data daily
+Python script to pull OpenFDA Data for Food_Recalls for the month of November 2020

-Convert data into readable JSON Array
+Pull data into readable JSON Array

-Encode JSON into uint8 array (if this is possible, apologies new to programming)
+Encode JSON into uint8 array (if this is possible?)

-Place Encoded file into txn note
+Place Encoded uint8 array into txn note of TEAL program

 Send a payment txn to receiver address

-Use indexer from Algorand
+Use indexer from Algorand to find all transactions with Food_Recalls

 Future implementations